revatikore21/Sales-Data-Analysis-Project/README.md

 This project demonstrates my skills in data importing, cleaning, pivot table creation, and data visualization using Excel.
 By leveraging these tools, I was able to build a comprehensive sales dashboard that provides meaningful insights into sales performance across different dimensions.

 #### Note:
 (An Excel file containing the full project has been uploaded for reference, showcasing the complete analysis and dashboard.
-Additionally, a detailed Word document with the my analysis and insights is provided for further review.)
+Additionally, a detailed "Word document" with the my "analysis and insights" is provided for further review.)